 As the nearest avid photographer might tell you, there are plenty of reasons to use a high quality film camera over some digital counterpart.
 Not only have the best 35mm film cameras provided some of the most iconic pictures of all time, but psychologically speaking they prompt a certain level of patience and craft that’s almost immediately co-opted by the freedom of digital photography.
+From 35mm single lens reflex cameras to cameras with autofocus, there are so many fun, popular mechanical film cameras that will provide some stunning visual results.
 In other words, the best film cameras ask that you take your time, get to know your gear, and find your own aesthetic.
 Plus, there are a number of folks who will just tell you that film looks better, regardless of how far digital technology has come.
-If all this has you itching for the dark room experience, then we say hang up that DSLR and grab one the 10 Best Traditional Film Cameras instead.
+If all this has you itching for the dark room experience, then we say hang up that DSLR and grab one of the 10 Best Traditional Film Cameras instead.
 After all, sometimes the best technology of today is the best technology of yesterday as well.

 This article is part of our Technology of Today series.

 More than just a piece of solid gadgetry, the Canon AE-1 35mm Film Camera is living history.
 Made in Japan during the late 70s and early 80s, it was the first single-lens reflex (SLR) camera to come equipped with a microprocessor.
 Between that and other notable features like its interchangeable lens and electromagnet horizontal cloth focal plane shutter, the camera came roaring out the gates and sold in record numbers for an SLR.
 To this day, it remains a beautiful piece of equipment, and one of the best high quality film cameras you can find for the price range.
 If you ask any classic Canon user, what is the best film camera?
 They’ll give you your answer right here.